mayuri0307/github-demo/README.md

 # github-demo
-this is a demo of git and github class
+this is a demo of git and github class.